Mir Shakil-ur-Rahman’s arrest: Resolve renewed to continue protest

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: A protest demonstration against the illegal arrest and continued detention of Jang/Geo Editor-in-Chief Mir Shakil-ur-Rahman was staged Friday on Davis Road.
+KARACHI/LAHORE/PESHAWAR/: A protest demonstration against the illegal arrest and continued detention of Jang-Geo Editor-in-Chief Mir Shakil-ur-Rahman was staged Friday on Davis Road.

 The protesters warned if Mir Shakil-ur-Rahman was not released soon, a ‘Long live the free Press-down with Imran Khan’ campaign would be launched and street protests would be staged in front of the provincial assembly chambers.